SarshaNewton/SarshaNewton/README.md

 Hizies I'm **Sarsha**! 🤩🌸

-I’m a Computer Science student with a passion for the **creative side of development**, especially **UX design, product thinking, and front-end engineering**.
+I’m a UX enthusiast with a background in CompSci and a passion for the **creative side of development**, especially **UX design, product thinking, and front-end engineering**.
 My work bridges code and design — turning ideas into elegant, functional experiences.

 This GitHub showcases both personal and academic projects.
 Right now, I’m especially focused on:
 - Product design and UX research